ikrima/gamedevguide/contents/guides/ue4guide/wip/performance-profiling/Performance Profiling.md

 sortIndex: 1
 ---

+# Overview

+The UE4 Documentation has been updated to be more useful (circa 4.22): https://docs.unrealengine.com/en-US/Engine/Performance/index.html

+# Important settings

 Make sure to perf profile under the right conditions:

 - Never "Debug".
 "Development" is convenient, but "Test" is closer to shipping